oscar-tl-chow/backend-northcoders-news/README.md

     PGDATABASE = nc_news // to the development
     PGDATABASE = nc_news_test // to the test

-make sure they're mentioned inthe .gitignore file
+make sure they're mentioned in the .gitignore file
     you can use .env.* for all .env files just double check to make sure it's there